phthallo/pyflagoras/README.md

 # pyflagoras
-🏳️‍🌈 A Python command line interface tool to generate pride flags from images.
+🏳️‍🌈 A Python command line interface tool for generating pride flags from images.
+The program accepts image files and outputs the flag as PNG files.

 https://github.com/phthallo/pyflagoras/assets/84078890/5440a9d3-2c49-4200-a52a-f4896956ece0